-We’re pleased to introduce Whitney® Greek, Cyrillic, and Multiscript, a new internationalization of our Whitney family for our friends in Greece, Russia, Bulgaria, and the Commonwealth of Independent States.
+We’re pleased to introduce an expansion of our Whitney® typeface, for our friends in Greece, Russia, Bulgaria, and the Commonwealth of Independent States.

 We’ve taken the fonts that already serve more than 140 languages, and extended them into the Greek and Cyrillic alphabets to satisfy sixty more.
-Whitney Cyrillic features our new Cyrillic-X™ character set, designed to accommodate not only major Slavic languages such as Russian and Ukrainian, but other important populations less well served by digital typography, like the 65,000,000 people who speak Azeri, Kazakh and Uzbek.
-For designers whose projects have an international scope — including everyone who needs all three official scripts of the European Union (Latin, Greek, and Bulgarian Cyrillic) — the Whitney Multiscript package integrates these three alphabets into a single set of fonts, across Whitney’s complete range of styles.
+All editions of Whitney now feature both the Greek alphabet and our Cyrillic-X™ character set, accommodating not only major Slavic languages such as Russian and Ukrainian, but other important populations less well served by digital typography, like the 65,000,000 people who speak Azeri, Kazakh and Uzbek.
+For designers whose projects have an international scope, Whitney now covers all three official scripts of the European Union.

 Typographically, the Republic of Korea has much to celebrate.
 The world’s first typefaces cast in metal were made in Korea: a fourteenth century book in the collection of the Bibliothèque Nationale de Paris establishes Korean printing from movable type at least as far back as 1377, though Korean typefounding may date to 1234, some 221 years before Gutenberg.
 An impediment to early printing was the complexity of Chinese characters, then used to render the Korean language, which further stifled national literacy.
 But in 1446, an undertaking by King Sejong the Great addressed both problems, through what is surely one of the greatest inventions in the history of typography: the Hangul alphabet.
 On October 9, Korea celebrates this incredible innovation as Korean Alphabet Day, better known as Hangul Day.